mmg-fhir-ig/case-based-surveillance-ig/input/pagecontent/StructureDefinition-us-cbs-patient-intro.md

 ### Relationship to CDC Case Base Surveillance Program Message Mapping Guides

 The Center for Disease Control's (CDC) Message Mapping Guides (MMGs) provide guidance on the transmission of records from jurisdictions to case based surveillance programs.
 MMG documents are publicly available through the CDC's website.
 Patient demographics are predominantly captured in the generic guide (Gen v2) included as part of every notifiable condition case report, though some individual programs request additional general demographic data.
-(For example, the TBLTBI guide requests sex assigned at birth and the STD guide requests gender identity.)
+(For example, the TBLTBI guide requests sex assigned at birth and the STD guide requests gender identity.)s

 ## Profile Guidance
 ### Mandatory and Must Support Data Elements